guko1214/P1-navigation/README.md

 ### Details

-This project use Unity Machine Learning Agents (ML-Agents) served as environments to train an agent to navigate (and collect bananas!) in a large, square world.
+This Udacity course project use Unity Machine Learning Agents (ML-Agents) served as environments to train an agent to navigate (and collect bananas!) in a large, square world.

 ![Trained Agent][image1]